Join the BCS Wales Hub online on 2025-05-07 at 12:00 PM to explore the diverse talent, skills, and technical education in Wales

 The BCS Wales Hub is bringing the community together to raise awareness of the skills shortages in Wales and understand how organisations, recruiters, academia, and anyone working in the technical space can reduce the skills gap, increase the talent entering the profession and increase the digital skills across the region.

-This webinar will focus on the above through the lens of education and policy from Professor Tom Crick MBE and Kanishka Narayan MP, and hosted by Julia Adamson MBE.
+This webinar will focus on the above through the lens of education and policy from Kanishka Narayan MP and Professor Tom Crick MBE

 About the speaker